raganwald/Katy/README.md

 [I agree][sans-titre], but that being said:

-1. You can use Katy *now* instead of waiting to see if Coffeescript adopts a syntax for chaining methods, and;
+1. You can use Katy *now* instead of waiting to see if CoffeeScript adopts a syntax for chaining methods, and;
 2. The `.K` and `.T` methods turn any function into something you can call like a method, which makes your code read more cleanly.

 [sans-titre]: https://github.com/raganwald/homoiconic/blob/master/2011/11/sans-titre.md "Sans Titre"